starkdg/starkdg.github.io/_posts/2020-06-30-redis-geohash-reventis.md

 ## Object Tracing

-By attaching an object ID number to an event, Reventis provides the ability to track objects.
+By attaching an object integer identifier to an event, Reventis provides the ability to track objects.
 With the `update` command, a new event is inserted to the data structure with a given object ID provided.
 In this way, a chain of events can be tracked with a common object identifier.